bhisaac/5eFP/5eFP-SRD.md

 While climbing or swimming, each square of movement costs 1 extra square (2 extra squares in difficult terrain), unless a creature has a climbing or swimming speed.
 At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful STR check.
 Similarly, gaining any distance in rough water might require a successful STR check.

-When swimming, you only provoke opportunity attacks from creatures with a reach score of 2 or more squares if you have swim speed.
+When swimming, if you have a swim speed, you only provoke opportunity attacks from creatures with a reach score of 2 or more squares, and you ignore difficult terrain.

-#### Flying

-While flying, you only trigger opportunity attacks from creatures with a reach score of 2 or more squares and fall prone when unconscious.
-Flight can be granted without also granting a fly speed, such as with the _fly_ spell or with certain game rules, features, or equipment.
-A fly speed grants the hover special ability.
-If you can hover, you do not fall prone when unconscious.

 #### Jumping